focloir irish dictionary guide

 • Hear authentic Irish pronunciation

-• Test yourself with AI-tailored quizzes
+• Test yourself with AI-powered quizzes

 • Connect with a community of learners